-4 Easy Winter Recipes To Make With Your Partner On Date Night
+4 Easy Winter Treats To Make With Your Partner On Sweet Date Nights

 There is a particular brand of self-care that I would like to bring attention to: the treat.
 Recognizing the value of a treat is a vital step on the path towards becoming a capital-A "Adult."
 Once I grew up and learned that nuclear warheads exist, crushes won't always like me back, and skin will flake off my body yearly from December to March, treating myself became a necessity.
 If for you, this season is also punctuated by molting and goose bumps, I recommend making a winter treat with a partner, because then at least people on your Instagram feed will think you're happy?

 Kidding... ish.
 Whether you post it on social media or not, I think that a mug of hot chocolate can actually change your entire day around.
 Dramatic?
 Perhaps, but when was the last time you had a cup of melted chocolate?
 When I was a kid, I had zero respect for treats.
 At six, treating myself meant climbing up on a shelf when my mom wasn't looking to pound a row of Keebler Elf Cookies.
 (Sadly, I didn't grow up in an Oreo house.)
 Even dogs understand treats — they know if they play their cards right, they will get that piece of jerky.

 Adults, on the other hand, understand that taking the time to make something special and warm to drink or eat is a sophisticated thing to do.
 (This is why we spend $10+ on Hot Toddys at the bar.)
 You do not need to "treat yo self" Tom Haverford and Donna Meagle from Parks and Recreation-style, but I believe that you should make one treat this winter season, and if you have a partner, you should include them.
 (Especially if they're the better chef.)
 Here are some ideas: